ProvableHQ/leo/documentation/language/cheatsheet.md

 ```leo file=../code_snippets/cheatsheet/main/src/main.leo#const_generics_struct
 ```

-Acceptable types for const generic parameters include integer types, `bool`, `scalar`, `group`, `field`, and `address`.
-Generic structs can be declared in a program, in a submodule, or in a library, and can be referenced from any consumer via their fully qualified path.
+Const generic parameters accept integer types, `bool`, `scalar`, `group`, `field`, and `address`.
+You can declare a generic struct in a program, submodule, or library.
+Any consumer can use its fully qualified path to reference it.

 ### Option Types